linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 [_Circuit breaking_][wiki] is a pattern for improving the reliability of distributed applications.
-In circuit breaking, an application which makes network calls to upstream services monitors whether those calls succeed or fail, and TODO ELIZA PUT WORDS HERE
+In circuit breaking, an application which makes network calls to remote services monitors whether those calls succeed or fail, and TODO ELIZA PUT WORDS HERE

 The Linkerd proxy is capable of performing endpoint-level circuit breaking on